CIT28/files/w4/w4_attendance.md

             - 3 backticks <code>```</code>
             - blank line
             - 3 backticks <code>```</code>
         - Query 2 - Write a query to list all the episode title that have 'or' in their text.
+Use .print 'Query 2'
             - Successful output will be 19 titles and 1 column
+            - Write another query here to count the number of resulting records, use .print 'Counting results'
             - Between the backticks (done above) copy the commands and code you wrote in SQLITE3 terminal to get successful output
             - DO NOT INCLUDE SUCCESSFUL OUTPUT, just the commands you wrote
             - THIS IS THE NEW POE WORKFLOW